DSC_0218-006.JPG

 Fancy tasting some authentic Icelandic Whisky at the Eimverk Distillery?

-Now, this travel-blog of mine is a bit different from my other travel-blogs at Guide to Iceland, where I focus on interesting sights to visit in Iceland and our history.
-But I am now going to introduce to you a genuine Icelandic product; the first and only whisky distillery in Iceland producing whisky from 100% Icelandic barley; Eimverk Distillery.
+Now, this travel blog of mine is a bit different from my other travel blogs at Guide to Iceland, where I focus on interesting sights to visit in Iceland and our history.
+But I am now going to introduce you to a genuine Icelandic product; the first and only whisky distillery in Iceland, producing whisky from 100% Icelandic barley; Eimverk Distillery.
 They call their product Flóki whisky - From Grain to Glass.
-Top photo: The guide Rökkvi introducing Flóki whisky to us Eimverk distillery Eimverk Distillery offers daily guided tours of their factory at 14:00, 16:00 and 18:00 - weekends at
+Top photo: The guide Rökkvi introducing Flóki whisky to us Eimverk distillery Eimverk Distillery offers daily guided tours of its factory, with plenty of sampling (and I mean ple

 Drangsnes at Strandir in the Westfjords Region, the Troll and the Hot Tubs